Wacom-Developer/personal-knowledge-library/docs/knowledge/base/search.md

     vector_db_response_time: float
         Response time in milliseconds for the vector database.
     preprocessing_time: float
-        Preprocessing time in milliseconds for search query.
+        Preprocessing time in milliseconds for a search query.

     ### Ancestors (in MRO)